STR: Secure Computation on Additive Shares Using the Share-Transform-Reveal Strategy: Abstract

 \section{Abstract}

-The rapid development of cloud computing has probably benefited each of us.
-However, the privacy risks brought by untrustworthy cloud servers arise the attention of more and more people and legislatures.
-In the last two decades, plenty of works seek the way of outsourcing various specific tasks while ensuring the security of private data.
-The tasks to be outsourced are countless; however, the calculations involved are similar.
-In this paper, inspired by additive secret sharing and multiplicative secret sharing technologies, we construct a series of novel protocols that support common secure calculations on numbers (e.g., basic elementary functions) or matrices (e.g., solve eigenvectors) in arbitrary $n$ servers ($n \geq 2$).
-Moreover, the $n$-party protocols ensure the security of the original data even if $n-1$ servers collude.
-With the help of the client-aided model, the protocols can support the computations on float-pointing numbers.
-All proposed protocols only require constant rounds of interaction, and we give the detailed security and efficiency analysis.
-The convolutional neural network is utilized as a case to demonstrate the advantage.
-We believe that these protocols can provide a new basic tool for actual outsourced tasks.
+The rapid development of cloud computing probably benefits many of us while the privacy risks brought by semi-honest cloud servers have aroused the attention of more and more people and legislatures.
+In the last two decades, plenty of works seek to outsource various specific tasks to servers while ensuring the security of private data.
+The tasks to be outsourced are countless; however, the computations involved are similar.
+In this paper, we construct a series of novel protocols that support the secure computation of various functions on numbers (e.g., the basic elementary functions) and matrices (e.g., the calculation of eigenvectors and eigenvalues) on arbitrary $n\geq 2$ servers.
+All protocols only require constant rounds of interactions and achieve low computation complexity.
+Moreover, the proposed $n$-party protocols ensure the security of private data even though $n-1$ servers collude.
+The convolutional neural network models are utilized as the case studies to verify the protocols.
+The theoretical analysis and experimental results demonstrate the correctness, efficiency, and security of the proposed protocols.

 }